droneslab/bauhaus/README.md

 If running the binary on a standalone computer which is different from the computer that compiled the binary, the standalone computer will require a glibc that matches the version required by clang.
 If there is no match, the binary will not run.
 To get the binary running, the right version of glibc's shared library (libc.so) has to be compiled from scratch and must be loaded using ```export LD_LIBRARY_PATH=/path/to/newly/built/libc.so```.
 The dynamic linker as well (ie something that looks like ld-linux-x86-64.so.2) in built the glibc directory has to used on the binary.
 This is accomplished with **patchelf**, a tool that facilitates the use of a different dynamic linker apart from the one in the system's /usr.
 The patchelf tool can be installed from the distribution's repos.
 For a Debian based system, this would be ```sudo apt-get install patchelf```.
-The executable for darvis would lie within /target/release, it should be called bindarvis.
+The executable for bauhaus would lie within /target/release, it should be called binbauhaus.

 **Specific Steps**

-**Building Darvis with LTO**
+**Building bauhaus with LTO**
 1. Build the corresponding llvm tools/clang from source.
 Detailed instructions are given at the following link - https://llvm.org/docs/CMake.html
 2. The source files for the above are found here - https://github.com/llvm/llvm-project.
 Sometimes, volunteers may upload the binaries which may be used, however if no binaries exist, the above mentioned will have to be built from source.
 3. Specify the correct compiler and linker path (path specification mentioned above) in all the ```CMakeLists.txt``` - These would be the ones corresponding to g2o,orb_slam3 and DBoW2.